truenas/middleware/src/middlewared/middlewared/apidocs/templates/websocket/query.md

 ## Query Methods

-FreeNAS API has multiple query methods including `pool.query`, `disk.query`, `vm.query`, and many more.
+TrueNAS API has multiple query methods including `pool.query`, `disk.query`, `vm.query`, and many more.

 The arguments for these methods support multiple options and filters that are similar to SQL queries.